Basic life support: D - Danger

 One of the first checks done in emergency response is to assess the situation for any danger.
 If the person does not remove themselves or others from the danger then they are liable to become a patient and require emergency assistance themselves or become unable to render assistance for the other patient.
-Examples of dangerous situations which should cease before BLS is administered are electrocution, assault, drowning, burning etc.
+Some examples of dangerous situations which should cease before BLS is administered are electrocutions, assault, drowning, and burns.

 R - Response

 Checking for response is the next step in emergency situations as continuing with other forceful methods of BLS could exacerbate the patient's condition and can be seen as assault.
 AVPU (Alert, Verbal, Pain, Unconscious) is the commonly used acronym for quickly assessing the level of consciousness in a patient.
 Pain stimulus in particular should be used with caution as many methods if done incorrectly can leave bruises (sternal rub for example) commonly used methods for central stimulus are the trapezius squeeze and for peripheral stimulus it is squeezing the side of the finger.